Reehan9/Java-J2EE/README.md

 6. Create a Servlet to file IT returns that accepts personal information, salary information and Tax deduction details from the user.
 Write the information into a file.
 Accept the name of the person and display in on the page.

-7.Create a servlet that accepts patient information in a hospital such as patient id, patient name, and age, date of admission, cause of admission, doctor diagnosed, and treatment proposed.
+7. Create a servlet that accepts patient information in a hospital such as patient id, patient name, and age, date of admission, cause of admission, doctor diagnosed, and treatment proposed.
 Use HTML for front end.
 Place the details into a database.
 Allow options to insert and view the contents in the database.

 8. Create the following application with JSP and Servlet.